TranThanhTuan2509/mobile-manipulator-ros/README.md

 Once the program starts, the terminal will prompt you to enter three values, one for vx and the others for vy and wz:
-`Enter 'vx vy wz' (velocities) or 'stop' to stop: 1 -1 0` Enters `exit` to exit the program or `value1 value2 value3` to control the robot car
+`Enter 'vx vy wz' (velocities) or 'stop' to stop: 1 -1 0` Enters `stop` to stop the robot or `value1 value2 value3` to control the robot car

 ### 2.2) Teleoperation (Keyboard Control)